SNFU: Second reformation, Never Trouble Trouble Until Trouble Troubles You (2007–2013)

 Veteran drummer Jon Card served three stints with the band.

 In July 2007, Chinn and Fleming planned to play a set of SNFU songs as "asSNFU" at SNFU's 25th anniversary party.
 With Fleming on guitar, they recruited bassist Bryan McCallum (of Karen Foster) and drummer Chad Mareels (of Fleming's Dog Eat Dogma). asSNFU played a small handful of concerts thereafter before dropping the "as" prefix and billing themselves as simply "SNFU."
 The continuation in the absence of Belke caused minor controversy; but Chinn stated, "As far as I’m concerned it’s SNFU.
 The band has changed all throughout the years, and this is just another change. [...]
 Those songs are my life.
 I’ll fucking play them ‘til I die."
 Denis Nowoselski replaced McCallum in 2008, and Smith later returned to replace Mareels.
 The group embarked on their heaviest activity since the Epitaph years, which included Canadian and European tours.

 Open Your Mouth and Say...
 Mr. Chi Pig, a documentary film about Chinn, debuted in March 2010.
 Produced by the Canadian company Prairie Coast Films and directed by Sean Patrick Shaul, it focused on Chinn, including his drug abuse and schizophrenia.
 It featured interviews with Jello Biafra of the Dead Kennedys, Brendan Canning of Broken Social Scene, Corb Lund of the Corb Lund and the Hurtin' Albertans and The Smalls, and Joey Keithley of D.O.A.
 In April, Jon Card joined the band for a third time, replacing Smith.
 Shortly thereafter, they completed their first five-piece lineup in 12 years by adding guitarist and vocalist Sean Colig (of Minority, Savannah, and SideSixtySeven).

 Chinn's severe case of pneumonia led many 2011 dates to be canceled.
 The group nonetheless remained active, composing its first new material since reforming.
 Punk historian and author Chris Walter released an official biography of the band, What No One Else Wanted to Say, via GFY Press.
 Bassist Kerry Cyr (of SideSixtySeven) replaced Nowoselski in 2012.
-The cover song "I Wanna Be an East Indian" appeared under the SNFU moniker on Cruzar Media's Dayglo Abortions tribute album, but the track featured only Chinn and unrelated backing musicians.
+The cover song "I Wanna Be an East Indian" appeared under the SNFU moniker on Cruzar Media's Dayglo Abortions tribute album, but the track featured only Chinn and no further SNFU members.

 Cruzar Media announced a September release for SNFU's eighth studio album, Never Trouble Trouble Until Trouble Troubles You, but delays followed.
 The band embarked upon its first tour of Japan and a subsequent Canadian tour, with guest drummer Junior Kittlitz replacing the ailing Card.
 Ultimately released in November, it was their first record in nine years and only without Marc Belke.
 It received mixed reviews from critics, some of whom praised the new lineup's successful approximation of the group's previous work.
 Others were critical, questioning Chinn's ability to continue performing.
 SNFU splintered late in 2013, as all members other than Chinn departed after the supporting tours.